adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 understand æternity’s design. æternity’s first testnet is already online, ready for testing and mining.

-## What are æternity tokens be used for?
+## What are æternity tokens used for?

-æternity tokens are called aeon (AE for short), and are the access tokens to the æternity blockchain.
-They act as a unit of account for the resources spent.
+æternity tokens are called aeon (AE for short) and are the access tokens to the æternity blockchain.
+They are the unit of account for the resources spent.
 Aeon are the energy (“crypto-fuel”) used to power any application implemented on the æternity platform.
 Every action (and even inaction) costs something, even if only a fraction of a cent.